 My request for all newbies is to follow the recipe of the sauce to the T and unleash your creativity in choosing and pairing the vegetables and protein.

-In my humble opinion,it will go wonderfully well with Tofu,fried Cauliflower,mushrooms and chicken too.Here I have used snap peas which can be cooked at high flame in about 30 seconds but as I said above, feel free to use any vegetables or a combination of vegetables.The easiest replacement for Snap Peas is French Beans.
+In my humble opinion,it will also go wonderfully well with Tofu,fried Cauliflower,mushrooms and chicken too.Here I have used snap peas which can be cooked at high flame in about 30 seconds but as I said above, feel free to use any vegetables or a combination of vegetables.The easiest replacement for Snap Peas is French Beans.

 Serves: 1 cup